csebooks/relational-databases/content.en/part-one-relational-databases/_index.md

 **4.6 Authorization 143**

 The default catalog and schema are part of an **SQL environment** that is set up for each connection.
-The environment additionally contains the user identi- fier (also referred to as the _authorization identifier)._ All the usual SQL statements, including the DDL and DML statements, operate in the context of a schema.
+The environment additionally contains the user identifier (also referred to as the _authorization identifier)._ All the usual SQL statements, including the DDL and DML statements, operate in the context of a schema.

 We can create and drop schemas by means of **create schema** and **drop schema** statements.
 In most database systems, schemas are also created automatically when user accounts are created, with the schema name set to the user account name.
 The schema is created in either a default catalog, or a catalog specified in creating the user account.
 The newly created schema becomes the default schema for the user account.